SS United States: Propellers and fittings

-One of the four-bladed propellers from United States is mounted at Pier 76 in New York City and the other is mounted outside the American Merchant Marine Museum at the United States Merchant Marine Academy in Kings Point, New York.
+The United States carried two five-bladed propellers and two four-bladed ones.
+One of the four-bladed propellers is mounted at Pier 76 in New York City and the other is mounted outside the American Merchant Marine Museum at the United States Merchant Marine Academy in Kings Point, New York.
 The starboard-side five-bladed propeller is mounted near the waterfront at SUNY Maritime College in Fort Schuyler, New York, while the port side five-bladed propeller is fitted on an original 63 ft long drive shaft at the entrance of the Mariner's Museum in Newport News, Virginia.
+A third five-bladed propeller was aboard the ship when she was moved to Mobile and will be preserved in the museum.

 The ship's bell, which is kept in a clock tower on the campus of Christopher Newport University in Newport News, Virginia, is used to celebrate special events, and is rung by incoming freshmen and by outgoing graduates.
 One of the ship's horns that stood on display for decades above a hardware store in Revere, Massachusetts, was sold to a private collector in Texas for $8,000 in 2017.
 A large collection of dining-room furniture and other memorabilia from United States that had been purchased at the 1984 auction was incorporated at Windmill Point Restaurant in Nags Head, North Carolina.
 Following the restaurant's closure, the items were donated to the Mariners' Museum and Christopher Newport University in 2007.